 I know that Panko works great and bread crumbs are fine, too.
 BUT, if you’ve not tried buttermilk biscuit crumbs as breading when frying, you are missing out.
 BIG TIME!
 You just save any biscuits leftover (or make a batch and hide them) from breakfast and let them get cold.
 Then, toss them into a blender or food processor along with your fresh basil, dried oregano, and some Parmesan cheese.
 Oh my word!

 Give it a few whirls in the blender or food processor and then pour it into a large flat dish for dredging.

-Basically, I set up a station as follows: Prepared chicken, then a large flat dish of buttermilk, the an large flat dish of buttermilk biscuit breadcrumbs, and then a 12-inch skillet ready to fry those babies.
-On the other side of the skillet, I have another kitchen sheet pan ready to receive the fried chicken so that I can pop it into the oven for baking.
+Basically, I set up a station as follows: Prepared chicken, then a large flat dish of buttermilk, the a large flat dish of buttermilk biscuit breadcrumbs, and then a 12-inch skillet ready to fry those babies.
+On the other side of the skillet, I have another baking sheet ready to receive the fried chicken so that I can pop it into the oven for baking.

 Then, after they have baked a while in the oven, I add the tomato sauce and cheeses and let them bake a little bit longer until the cheese is all super-duper melty.

 Goodness gracious, how I love this Chicken Parmesan.